afriwahyudi/Supplementary/README.md

 3. NVIDIA 1050Ti
 4. Intel(R) Core (TM) i7-7700HQ CPU @ 2808Mhz 4 Cores
 5. 8 Logical Processors
+6. Written in Microsoft VSCode

+To use this notebook,
+1. Download 'Notebook_for_LocalMachine' to your local machine
+2. We recommend to use IDE such as Microsoft VSCode to run this

 For the notebook in 'Notebook_colabs' folder can be used in googlecolabs